A little more about me

 - Don’t Be Such a Scientist by Randy Olson.
 Scientist-turned-filmmaker on why science has such a hard time connecting with the public.
 Or, how not to be a boring, condescending know-it-all asshole, in science or otherwise.

 - The Economist ads.
 Smarty ads for smarty pants.
 An ad copy masterclass.

 - Red Bull Music Academy.
 The best, most legit content marketing campaign ever conceived.
 Almost 20 years strong.

 - It’s Nice That.
 Daily design inspiration for a wannabe designer.

 - NYC Subway advertising.
-The good, the bad, and the ugly.
-If it gets you talking, it’s working.
+If it gets you talking, even if it’s because it sucks, then it’s working.
 See Thinx.

 - Kurzgesagt.
 Cute and cuddly breakdowns of wild concepts in science, life, and the world.